yzjedu/cs151-lab4-liv_and_hazel/algorithm.md

 # Algorithm Document
 #### PLEASE!
 PLEASE!
 PLEASE!
 THINK before you code...
-1. prompt user to enter package type
+1. prompt user to enter package type "Enter your package type:"
-2. prompt user to enter gb used
+2. case correct package type given
-3. case correct package type given
+3. While package type does not equal purple or green or blue:
-4. While package type does not equal purple, green, or blue re-prompt user to enter package type
+   1. Prompt user to Enter a valid package type "Enter a valid package type."
 4. Check if package type is 'green'
    1. price is 49.99 a month
-   2. if GB is greater than 2
+   2. if GB is greater than 2:
       1. subtract 2 from GB used
       2. price = price + 15 * GB used
       3. prompt user to enter if they have a coupon